- how we look after your personal data:

-Due to the nature of the services we provide to you, some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Due to the nature of our business, in particular where you are a Client and we provide services to you, some of our external third parties (including but not limited to our delivery partners) are based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by either:
+Whenever we transfer your personal data out of the UK, we shall either:

-- transferring your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission; and/or
+- transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data; and/or

-- using specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+- use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.